Our Mission

 The Guild of Library Makers — who we are and why we exist

-The Guild of Library Makers (GoLM) is a professional community for library makerspace practitioners at every stage — whether you’re launching your first program, sustaining an established space, or simply trying to figure out what a makerspace even looks like in your context.
+GoLM is a professional community for library makerspace practitioners at every stage — whether you’re launching your first program, sustaining an established space, or simply trying to figure out what a makerspace even looks like in your context.

 We were founded on a simple premise: the knowledge, experience, and hard-won lessons that live in individual practitioners’ heads are too valuable to stay there.
 By documenting, sharing, and building together, we make the whole field stronger.